DwnRojasV/DevChallenges_minimal-blog-card/README.md

 # DevChallenges_minimal-blog-card
-It´s the solution to challenge "Minimal Blog Card" available on the devchallenges.io
+This is the solution to the "Minimal Blog Card" challenge available on the devchallenges.io website.